Continuous-time sparse domination: Abstract

 \section{Abstract}

-We prove a sharp weighted $L^p$ estimate of $Y^{\ast}$ with respect to $X$.
+We develop the self similarity argument known as sparse domination in an abstract martingale setting, using a continuous time parameter.
+With this method, we prove a sharp weighted $L^p$ estimate for the maximal operator $Y^{\ast}$ of $Y$ with respect to $X$.
 Here $Y$ and $X$ are uniformly integrable c{\`a}dl{\`a}g Hilbert space valued martingales and $Y$ differentially subordinate to $X$ via the square bracket process.
-The proof is via an iterated stopping procedure and self similarity argument known as 'sparse domination'.
-We point out that in this generality, the special case $Y = X$ addresses a question raised by Bonami--L{\'e}pingle.
-The proof via sparse domination for the latter spacial case has optimal bounds in terms of the necessary charateristic of the weight when $1 < p \leqslant 2$ only.
-The case for $p > 2$ is addressed by other means.
+We also present a second, very simple proof of the special case $Y=X$, exhibiting the optimal weighted $L^p$ estimate previously only known in a homogeneous context.
+We point out that in this generality, notably including processes with jumps, the special case $Y = X$ addresses a question raised in the late 70s by Bonami--L{\'e}pingle.